Face coverings that cover the nose and mouth are now required in all indoor public settings in the City of Boston, Bedford, and Billerica.

 A credit score is a number ranging from 350 to 850 that provides an overview of credit worthiness.
-Your score is important because it can impact whether you’ll get a loan and how much you’ll pay for the privilege.
-The good news is that credit scores can change constantly, so it is possible to increase your score and reap the rewards of doing so.
+Your score is important because it can impact your ability to get a loan and how much you’ll pay for that privilege.
+The good news is that your credit score isn’t set in stone, so it’s possible to increase your score and reap the rewards from doing so.

-Yes, The Fair and Accurate Credit Reporting (FACT) Act requires credit bureaus to furnish consumers a free copy of their own credit report each year by request.
-Please Note: Free credit reports do not include credit scores.
+Yes, you can.
+The Fair and Accurate Credit Reporting (FACT) Act requires credit bureaus to furnish consumers with a free copy of their own credit report from each of the three major credit bureaus (Equifax, TransUnion, and Experian) annually upon request.
+Please note, however, that free credit reports do not include credit scores.

 To obtain your free credit reports, visit: www.annualcreditreport.com